MeanderingProgrammer/render-markdown.nvim/README.md

     --  normal: renders the rows of tables
     --  none: disables rendering, use this if you prefer having cell highlights table_style = 'full',
+    -- Mapping from treesitter language to user defined handlers -- See 'Custom Handlers' section for more info custom_handlers = {},
     -- Define the highlight groups to use when rendering various components highlights = {
         heading = {